What is Short Term Investment on Balance Sheet?

 This is one of the widely used short term investment options and an alternative to parking money to build emergency funds.
 However, some risks are always attached while investing in any type of mutual funds.
 By analyzing past trends, one can say liquid funds generate higher returns than the fixed deposits.
 Also saving account returns are less than the liquid funds.
 Investing in liquid funds gives you fair chances of earning higher returns as compared to a normal saving account or fixed deposits.

 For short term needs of the government, government issues treasuries.
 One can opt for that for short term investment.
 These are backed by government securities and are safe to invest.
 It needs slightly higher skillsets as buying and selling securities to need a basic understanding of the investments.
 Treasuries can be issued by central Government, State Government or local municipal body.

 #5 – Commercial Papers

-Like Government, private companies also need money for short term.
+Like the Government, private companies also need money for the short term.
 Private companies also issue papers for the short term.
 Interest rates on commercial papers are slightly higher than Government treasuries.
 Commercial papers are easy to invest and practically it is one of the rarest occasion where the company has defaulted in 91 days’ periods so it becomes a less risky investment.

 Short Term investments always give a better return than cash, which earns a zero % interest rate.
 Most companies opt for short term investments on balance sheet and park excess cash in short term investments due to liquidity and solvency reasons.
 Despite its advantages, short term investments still run the risk of inflation, default and lower returns.